ronthings/Predicting-Customer-Churn-and-Customer-Segmentation/README.md

 - **Notebook #4 - Modeling**
 In this notebook, the preprocessed feature engineered from Notebook 2 was used for modeling.
 I transformed the dataset priot to modeling.

-- **Notebook #5 - Unsupervised Learning** - This notebook contains Information on clutering.
+- **Notebook #5 - Unsupervised Learning**
+In this notebook customers were segmented using k-means clustering.